TheAbubakrAbu/Aurebesh-Droid/README.md

 # Aurebesh Droid - Discord Bot

-Aurebesh Droid is a work-in-progress Discord bot that brings the iconic Star Wars writing system, Aurebesh, to life.
-Inspired by the droids and datapads of the Star Wars universe, this bot is designed to serve as a fun language tool, immersive companion, and experimental platform for new Star Wars features.
+**Aurebesh Droid** is a fully functional Discord bot that brings the iconic Star Wars writing system, **Aurebesh**, to life.
+Inspired by the droids and datapads of the Star Wars universe, it serves as a language translator, an immersive lore companion, and a platform for Star Wars-inspired features.

+The bot includes dynamic **Jedi and Sith holocrons** that unlock hidden wisdom from across the galaxy, adding a rich layer of interactivity and mystery to the experience.

 [**Add Aurebesh Droid to Your Server**](https://discord.ly/aurebesh-droid)

 Created by **Abubakr Elmallah** on **June 18, 2025**.

-## Features (Planned)
+## Features

-* **Text Translation**: Convert English to Aurebesh and back.
+- `/translate` — Convert English text to **Aurebesh**.
-* **Image Output**: Return translation as stylized text or image.
-* **Mini-Games** (Future): Guess-the-word in Aurebesh.
-* **Lore Integration** (Future): Pull data from in-universe planets, ships, or characters.
-* **Bot Personality**: Replies like a Star Wars droid.
+- `/aurebesh` or `/alphabet` — View the **Aurebesh alphabet chart**.
+- `/holocron`, `/holocron_jedi`, `/holocron_sith` — Unlock secrets from Jedi and Sith Holocrons with randomized lore quotes.
+- **Image Rendering** — Renders translated text into high-quality PNGs using Aurebesh fonts.

 ## Getting Started

-### Console Version

 1. **Install CMake & a C++20-Compatible Compiler**
    Make sure you have a C++20-compatible compiler (like AppleClang or g++) and [CMake](https://cmake.org/) installed.